 Flore is a post-doctoral fellow, working on bioinformatic approaches to characterize somatic mutations.
 She received her M.Sc. degree from the multidisciplinary engineering school ESPCI in Paris and her Ph.D. from the embryology lab at the University of Tokyo.
 Her thesis research revealed the immune influence of maternal cells on the development of the neonatal immune system in mice, combining wet and dry lab.
 She’s also a jack of all trades in her hobbies, enjoying crafts, games as well as performances and outdoor activities.

 Daniela is currently characterizing novel mutations causing autoinflammatory diseases.
 She received her B.S. from the University of Maryland, Baltimore county, and was previously an IRTA fellow at the National Institutes of Health.
+She is currently a genetic counseling student at University of Maryland continuing to work with the Beck lab.

 Mary is a research associate in the laboratory.
 She is currently using exome and genome sequencing data to try to identify new genetic drivers of disease.
 Mary graduated from Saint Michael’s College with a BA in general biology and a minor in chemistry.
 She worked at Dartmouth-Hitchcock Medical Center as a lab assistant in the Clinical Genomics and Advanced Technologies Lab as well as the Microbiology Lab.
 Mary will receive a master’s degree in applied genomics from the University of Connecticut in December 2022,